 For testing the system, Google’s experts used a data set of images courtesy of the Radboud University Medical Center.
 After customizing and training the model to examine the image at different magnifications, it exceeded the performance of human doctors.
 Google’s algorithm produced improved prediction heatmaps and its localization score reached 89%, higher than humans’ 73%.
 Also, the time it took to complete the diagnosis was far less than that by humans.

-AI is expert at Lip-Reading
+Artificial Intelligence is an expert at Lip-Reading

 Lip Reading has been considered a Human Art.
 However, the recent state of the art deep learning technologies has outperformed even the best of the lip readers.
 One such model is LipNet.